not-a-ethan/My-work/README.md

 ## Collaborators

-The only person that worked on it was me.
+[I (Ethan](https://github.com/ethan-master-coding) and all these [people](https://github.com/ethan-master-coding/My-work/graphs/contributors) have worked on the site.

 ## License